alelavelli/rust-fullstack-web-application/README.md

 ### Application Router

 The application router is `axum::Router` struct and according to the variable `FrontendMode` serves only backend routes or static frontend resources as well.
-The router is composed of serveral nested routers, one for each application usage line (guest, admin, user, ...).
+The router is composed of several nested routers, one for each application usage line (guest, admin, user, ...).

 > Note that the definition of routers in this way is totally arbitrary but I prefer to divide routes like this because it separate user personas facilitating the consequent RBAC.